Part 1: Flood Risk and Site Profile

 Surface water runoff cannot be stored in locations that are likely to be inundated on a regular basis by the adjacent river.
 However, this doesn’t mean that SuDS aren’t allowed, as they can still cater for normal rainfall events when the river is not in flood.

-Given the likely high groundwater table and vulnerability to erosion, SuDS should be designed in these areas in the following ways:
+Given the likely high groundwater table and vulnerability to erosion, SuDS on site should be designed in these areas in the following ways:

 - Grading of slopes and the creation of surface features like berms or un-reinforced channels should be limited – these could easily be removed in a flood event, and may reduce flood plain storage capacity